Synonym(s)

 HistologyThis section has been translated automatically.

-- Type I-III: no histological features.
+Types I-III: no histological features.
 Rarely, especially in type I, thin collagen fibers without bundling.
-In these cases, increase of elastic fibers compared to collagen fibers, overall thinned skin.
+In these cases, increase in elastic fibers compared to collagen fibers, overall thinned skin.

-- Type IV: thinning of the skin, elastic fibres increased, shortened and broken.
-Pseudotumours: fibrosis, numerous capillaries, giant foreign body cells.
+Type IV: thinning of the skin, elastic fibers increased, shortened and broken.
+Pseudotumors: fibrosis, numerous capillaries, foreign body giant cells.

 DiagnosisThis section has been translated automatically.